Saitob/GHDLproject/README.md

 ### Options:

--s | --search:		Tells the script to do a search through github repositories and return with information about each match.
+-s | --search:<tab>	Tells the script to do a search through github repositories and return with information about each match.<br>
-			Info returned includes name, owner, date created, date last updated, programming language and size.
+<tab>			Info returned includes name, owner, date created, date last updated, programming language and size.

 -d | --download:	Tells the script to do a download.
 Searches through repositories similar to the --search option but instead
 			of returning with information on each match it downloads the repository with git to the specified directory.